 New Braunfels Paternity Lawyer

-A lawyer is an “attorney and counselor at law,” and that is what you will find at The Bettersworth Law Firm.
-Before we recommend a course of action, we actively listen to our clients and accurately apprise them of their legal and financial rights.
-Then, we advocate for our clients in whatever way possible to deliver the most cost-effective solution available under the circumstances.
+A lawyer is an "attorney and counselor at law," and that is what you will find at The Bettersworth Law Firm.
+Before we recommend a course of action, we will actively listen to you and accurately apprise you of your legal and financial rights.
+Then, we will advocate for you in whatever way possible to deliver the most cost-effective solution available under the circumstances.
+Whether you are a mother who is seeking child support or other forms of assistance from your child's father or a father who wishes to establish a legal relationship with your child and share in child custody, we can make sure issues related to paternity will be addressed correctly.
+We will work with you to find solutions that will protect your child's best interests going forward.

 The details in a paternity case are often quite overwhelming, but the overall process is relatively straightforward.
 There are two ways to establish paternity in the Lone Star State if the parents are unmarried: